 When you are running a small business, whether it is a restaurant or a recreation park, sometimes holidays will be the prime day for your business.
-This means you can’t just give time off to your employees on list of federal holidays as it may affect your revenues.
+This means you can’t just give time off to your employees on a list of federal holidays as it may affect your revenues.
 So the question is — which holidays should you give off to your employees?

-Even though the Federal Government provides 10 paid holidays to their employees each year, there is no Federal law for the private employers that require them to provide paid or unpaid time off on nationally recognized holidays.
+Even though the Federal Government recognizes 11 paid holidays to their employees each year, there is no Federal law for private employers that requires them to provide paid or unpaid time off on nationally recognized holidays.
 So the federal holidays are not automatically time offs and they can be typically considered as regular workdays.

 But to keep your employees satisfied and productive at work, it’s better to develop a paid-time-off policy for your payroll process that should be based on the needs of your business and employees and by following the list of Federal, state, and local holidays.